Updated May 2023

-A one-of-a-kind city where history meets modern life, Boston is a must on any trip to America’s East Coast.
+A one-of-a-kind city where history meets modernity, Boston is a must on any trip to America’s East Coast.
 So, how long do you need to experience the best of Boston on your visit?
 It all depends on what you want to see and do!
 We recommend staying at least three days and three nights at HI Boston hostel to get the most out of your visit, but if you’ve got a little more time, there’s always more to explore.
 Here’s how long you’ll need to check Boston’s best experiences off your list.

 Back Bay Neighborhood: Full Day

-If it’s a nice day out, you can easily spend a full day exploring some of the Back Bay neighborhood’s most famous sites on foot.
+If it’s a nice day out, you can easily spend a full day exploring some of the Back Bay area’s most famous sites on foot.
 From HI Boston, walk a few blocks over to Boston Common and spend a sunny morning in the country’s oldest public park.
 From there, wander across Charles Street into the Public Garden, a serene and picturesque park full of historic statues, elegant trees, and colorful flowers.
 Hop on one of the iconic Swan Boats for a ride across the lagoon, and take your photo with the Make Way for Ducklings statue, which commemorates a famous children’s book set in the Public Garden.

-From the public garden, just cross Beacon Street and you’ll find yourself in Beacon Hill, one of the city’s most-photographed neighborhoods.
+From the Public Garden, just cross Beacon Street and you’ll find yourself in Beacon Hill, one of the city’s most-photographed neighborhoods.
 Acorn Street is particularly charming and loved by photographers; get just a few blocks away and you’ll find cute little cafes, shops, and pubs lining posh Charles Street.

 If you’re in the mood to shop – or just to soak up some history – walk northeast to Faneuil Hall and Quincy Market.
 This place dates back to 1742, when it was a public marketplace, but it became most famous as a stage for some of early America’s best-known orators and founding fathers.
 Today, it’s returned to its origins as a marketplace where you can enjoy a cup of Boston clam chowder or a pint of local beer along with a big slice of history.